-Ursus americanus, or black bear, is only found on North America and is the continent's most abundant and widely distributed bear species.
+Ursus americanus, or black bear, is only found in North America and is the continent's most abundant and widely distributed bear species.
 In the past, black bears occupied forested regions across the majority of the continent, but their range has since been significantly reduced.
 Black bears are Oregon's only remaining bear species and are relatively populous, with 25,000-30,000 bears living in the state.

 Black bears primarily make their home in forested areas.
-Black bears' ideal habitat is comprised of large tracts of forested land undisturbed by humans.
+Black bears' ideal habitat consists of large tracts of forested land undisturbed by humans.
 They are strong climbers, and the bears, particularly cubs, climb trees to escape threats.
 Forests also provide many suitable den sites for bears to use during winter hibernation.
 Forests' shade helps black bears thermo-regulate during the summer, as do forest streams and pools.
 Wetlands, lowlands, and sunny openings in the forest provide bears with prime sources of food.

-While it may be a surprise to some, black bears are omnivores whose diet is comprised mainly of nuts, berries, grasses, and insects.
+While it may be a surprise to some, black bears are omnivores whose diet consists mainly of nuts, berries, grasses, and insects.
 They are not typically active predators, but will eat small mammals, amphibians, fish, and carrion.
 Black bears often steal mountain lion kills, chasing the lion off and staying to finish eating the carcass.
 Bears have an incredible sense of smell and can be attracted to human food and garbage left out near homes and campsites, which can lead to conflicts between humans and bears.